gtaharaedmonds/marching-cubes-gpu/README.md

 ## Features:

--Limitless terrain generation for infinite worlds.
+- Limitless terrain generation for infinite worlds.
 GPU version can support a view distance of >500m at a respectable resolution

--Simple level of detail system
+- Simple level of detail system

--Calculates normals for nice lighting
+- Calculates normals for nice lighting

--Layered 3D noise for terrain generation with smoothing applied
+- Layered 3D noise for terrain generation with smoothing applied

--Simple physics (unfortunately doesn't work with infinite world mode)
+- Simple physics (unfortunately doesn't work with infinite world mode)